dmbarbour/glas/glas-src/language-g0/README.md

 # Language g0

-The g0 (jee zero) language is a Forth variant with staged metaprogramming, algebraic effects, and immutable tree-structured data.
+The g0 language is a Forth variant with staged metaprogramming, algebraic effects, and immutable tree-structured data.
 The simple syntax and semantics of g0 are intended to remain close to the g0 program model and simplify bootstrap.
-This is the only bootstrapped language in the Glas system, so all other languages must be implemented (perhaps indirectly) using g0.
+This is the primary bootstrapped language in the Glas system, so other languages must be implemented (perhaps indirectly) using g0.

-The g0 language is not suitable for all programs, nor for all programmers.
-It's certainly unsuitable for embedding large amounts of data.
-Fortunately, the Glas system makes it relatively easy to define and use other languages with different file extensions.
+The g0 syntax is not suitable for all programs or programmers.
+It can be awkward to track the data stack in one's head, and the syntax for embedding data doesn't scale well to structured data.
+Users should develop different language modules to cover more use cases.

 ## Top Level